aatifsohel/100-days-of-code/round-2-log.md

 ### R2D18 - Mar 20, 2023
 Today, I learnt about javascript event delegation.
 Implemented smooth scrolling feature in Bankist navigation menu.
 I coded for 1 hour.
 Learnt designing sitemaps in figma.
 Variants and components in figma.

+### R2D19 - Mar 21 - 2023
+Today, I learnt about Javascript DOM traversing.
+Converting HTML collection into an array using spread operator and performing action on each element.
+Learnt different properties childNodes, parentNodes, previousElementSibling, nextElementSibling, previousSibling, nextSibling, parentElement and closest() method.
+Coded for 1 hour.
+I didn't learnt anything in design.